 Welcome to CDERLearn, the web page for educational tutorials offered by the Center for Drug Evaluation and Research (CDER).
 CDER's primary mission is to make certain that safe and effective drugs are available to the American people.
 There is, however, a strategic initiative to inform and educate people about the safe use of medicine, the drug regulatory process, the vital role health care professionals play to assist FDA in fulfilling its duties, and many other important issues.
 Online training is one way to share FDA expertise with many more people than face-to-face classroom sessions would allow, and we will offer additional CDERLearn courses in the future.

-CDER's Small Business Assistance Program has developed a series of Web-based courses to educate regulated small pharmaceutical industry.
+CDER's Small Business and Industry Assistance Program has developed a series of Web-based courses to educate regulated small pharmaceutical industry.

-An updated version of "Drug Review and Related Activities in the United States," with continuing education (CE) credit for pharmacists, physicians, and nurses.
-The program gives health care professionals, industry, consumers, and all other interested participants an overview of the human drug regulatory process in the United States.
-CE Credit available through June 28, 2013.
-Course time: approximately 90 minutes
+This 2010 version of “Drug Review and Related Activities in the United States” gives health care professionals, industry, consumers, and other interested participants an overview of the human drug regulatory process.
+Course time: approximately 90 minutes.

 - Medicines in My Home -An Interactive Home